AnticOwl/anticowl.github.io/_posts/2025-01-27-Hitman-Absolution.md

 </div>

 ## How to Take A Screenshot
 This one is quite simple.
-Once the game loaded and your level loaded, press `F11` to pause the game and the `K` to activate the camera.
+Once the game loaded and your level loaded, press `F11` to pause the game and then `K` to activate the camera.
 Alternatively, you can press `F10` to do both.
 <p></p>
 Once done, pres `F10` to come back to the game.